 - Further, follow the steps as shown in the below screenshot.

-- Finally, you will be able to save a copy of an Excel sheet named Save a Copy which has been given in the below screenshot.
+- Finally, you will be able to save a copy of an Excel sheet named Save a Copy which is given in the below screenshot.

 Note: Using the Ctrl + S , you can save an Excel file by default.
 Applying the Save a Copy or Save As command, you can name an Excel sheet as you want.